I've literally only got one day, train in from Narita in the morning, back out in the evening...

 A quick trip would be to take the Ginza line to Shibuyu and walk across the busy Shibuyu Crossing - a 3-way intersection where thousands of people cross every few minutes.
-Along the way just take in sights and explore the area - there's always fascinating things to see in every part of Tokyo! over 7 years ago
+Along the way just take in sights and explore the area - there's always fascinating things to see in every part of Tokyo! almost 8 years ago

 If it's a nice day, particularly on weekends, a great way to get a feel for Tokyo is to walk through Yoyogi park.
 The park runs between Shibuya and Harajuku, so it's easy to hop off the train in Shibuya as Ian suggested, then enter the park near the Meiji Shrine and walk through then reboard the train from Harajuku station.
-The park is usually full of people doing pretty much everything, and they're generally more than happy to show you how or to pose with you for a photo. over 7 years ago
+The park is usually full of people doing pretty much everything, and they're generally more than happy to show you how or to pose with you for a photo. almost 8 years ago